AdguardTeam/AdGuardDNS/doc/environment.md

 ##  <a href="#BILLSTAT_URL" id="BILLSTAT_URL" name="BILLSTAT_URL">`BILLSTAT_URL`</a>

 The base backend URL for backend billing statistics uploader API.
-Supports HTTP and GRPC protocols.
-In case of HTTP the backend endpoint must reply with a 200 status code on success.
+Supports GRPC (`grpc://` and`grpcs://`) URLs.
 See the [external HTTP API requirements section][ext-billstat].

 **Default:** No default value, the variable is **required.**